 If current trends don’t reverse, we can expect to see even worse mental health outcomes in the future.
-All of this begs the question: why have conventional treatment strategies failed and what can alternative paths to we have to treat depression moving forward?
+All of this begs the question: why do conventional treatment strategies not work with some patients and what new alternative paths would be viable for treating depression moving forward?

-The Problem With Pharmaceutical Drugs to Treat Depression and the Need for Alternative Therapies
+The Problem With Pharmaceutical Drugs to Treat Depression and Research in Alternative Therapies

 One out of every ten Americans takes an antidepressant daily.
 And to what results?
 As we mentioned previously, the data tells us that Americans are more depressed today than ever before in history.